austinorth/austinorth.com/resume.md

 FBI Center (CJIS) Clarksburg, WV and Pittsburgh Field Office of FBI

 ## Education
+#### Master of Business Administration, IT Management   March 2021 - TBD
+Southern New Hampshire University

-#### 9 Master’s Level Computer Science Credits          August 2016 – December 2016
+#### 9 Master’s Level Computer Science Credits          December 2016
 University of Pittsburgh, Pittsburgh, PA

 #### Bachelor of Science in Computer Science            May 2016